Teenagers are difficult to please. As the father of three of them- trust me – I know what I’m talking about.

 Where Will KiwiCo Ship The Eureka Crate?

-KiwiCo ships the Eureka Crate – like all their monthly subscription boxes – for free to subscribers in the United States.
-There is a slight charge for shipping to Canada and other countires.
+KiwiCo ships the Eureka Crate – like all their monthly subscription boxes – to subscribers in the United States.
+There is a slight charge for shipping to Canada and other countries.

 Our Hands-On Review of the Eureka Crate - "Soap Dispenser"

 There are many subscription box choices available in today’s market.
 That’s great for moms and dads since it means crate creators need to continue to deliver on past success if they want to remain popular.
 It’s been nearly 6 months since our last look at a Kiwico crate so I was interested in seeing if their quality had slipped at all now that they are so successful.

 When we opened the Eureka Crate, everything was well packed and laid out – as I’d expect from a Kiwi product.
 It was still made with high-quality materials, and steps were laid out into manageable tasks.
 Everything was included to learn about, plan, and build this month’s project.
 This month we were given the Soap Dispenser for our functional engineering project.

 My son says this project was unique, but he really liked that he could actually use it after building it.
 I think this will really appeal to teenagers.
 It’s great to have something fun to build, but the best subscription box is the one where the end product doesn’t sit in the back of a closet, collecting dust.
 None of the other example Eureka Crate projects I found were “throw-away” in nature.
 All could be used in daily life.